exajobs/posgreSQL-collection/README.md

 # PosgreSQL
->A curated list of awesome [PostgreSQL](https://www.postgresql.org/) software, libraries, tools and resources, inspired by [awesome-mysql](http://shlomi-noach.github.io/awesome-mysql/)
+> Welcome To The World of posgre Collection®.
+An ongoing & curated collection of awesome software, libraries, learning tutorials, tools and resources and cool stuff about [PostgreSQL](https://www.postgresql.org/)
+> Thanks to our daily readers and contributoprs.
+The goal is to build a categorized community-driven collection of very well-known resources.
+Sharing, suggestions and contributions are always welcome!

 PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance